kae3g/grainkae3g/CONTRIBUTING-TECHNICAL.md

 ### Advanced Level

-**Trish's leadership vision**: *"Advanced contributors help shape the direction of the project and mentor others.
+**Glow's leadership vision**: *"Advanced contributors help shape the direction of the project and mentor others.
 Your expertise and experience are invaluable to our community."*

 - **Lead major features** and architectural improvements
 - **Mentor other contributors** and help them grow